TobiKehinde/Google-Data-Analytics-Capstone/README.md

 # Google-Data-Analytics-Capstone: How Does a Bike-Share Navigate Speedy Success?

-A case study to demonstrate my skills as a data analyst using the Google Data Analytic framework.
+A case study of the Google Data Analytics capstone project.

 # Project Overview

 The Google Data Analytics Capstone case study is the final project in the Google Data Analytics Professional Certificate program.
-The case study presents a scenario where I am tasked with the role of a junior data analyst at Cyclistic, in analyzing bike-sharing data to understand how casual riders and annual members use Cyclistic bikes differently.
+The case study presents a scenario where I am tasked with analyzing bike-sharing data to understand how casual riders and annual members use Cyclistic bikes differently.
 The goal is **to identify how Cyclistic Casual riders are different from Members and provide recommendations to the executive team to maximize annual memberships and drive future success.** I used the Google Data Analytic framework (ASK, PREPARE, PROCESS, ANALYZE, SHARE, ACT) for the analysis.

 ### Technical skills I applied: